Kaajolee/WannaBeRpg/README.md

 Once you installed the game you will be booted in to the main menu.

-**The main menu options**
+**Main menu options**

 - Start New Game - move to character creation screen.
 - Options - adjust various visual and audio settings.
+    - Change game resolution.
+    - Adjust screen type.
+    - Enable/Disable VSync.
+    - Set framerate limit.
+    - Change master, music and sfx volumes.
 - Load Game - load the previous **saved** session.
+- Credits - view Credits.
+- Exit - exit the application.

-By pressing *Start New Game* you will be switched to the character creation screen, after that just press *Create* and you will be put in to the game.
+By pressing *Start New Game* you will be switched to the character creation screen.

+**Character creation menu**

+To change the colors of the specified items, click the left or right pointing arrows.

+**Character creation**

+- Hair color
+- Skin color
+- Eye color
+- Trousers color

+Once you have the character you like, press *Create* to jump straight in to the game.

+### In game

-The controls are fairly simple.
+The controls in game are fairly standard and simple.

 > [!IMPORTANT]
 > The game only supports mouse and keyboard.

-### In game

 - **Character movement**
     - W - Move forward